 Whilst it’s not impossible to be outside in June, do bear in mind that surfaces can be scorching, even into the evening.
 Take care before venturing near anything like playground equipment, and keep beach shoes on little one’s feet, as well as sunscreen and hats.

-A nice place to cool off at the end of the day is the city’s famous Umm al Emarat Park, it stays open until late in the evening (entry is 10AED per person), and kids can cool off in the splash park (when open) and wadis.
+- A nice place to cool off at the end of the day is the city’s famous Umm al Emarat Park, it stays open until late in the evening (entry is 10AED per person), and kids can cool off in the splash park and wadis.

-Another popular new evening spot for families is Al Mamsha on Al Hudayriat Island.
-Here you’ll find a skate park, splash park (when it reopens), heritage trail and a great range of al fresco dining options.
+- Another popular new evening spot for families is Al Mamsha on Al Hudayriat Island.
+Here you’ll find a skate park, splash park, heritage trail and a great range of al fresco dining options.

 Our best recommendation when travelling with kids to Abu Dhabi in summer is to stay at one of the city’s best beachfront hotels so kids can enjoy a splash as part of your stay; top recommendations include:

 - The St Regis Saadiyat Island Resort – or frankly any of the Saadiyat Island resorts are simply superb.

 - Emirates Palace – indulgent luxury but those slides and pool, wow!